1 Introduction

 1.1 Random vectors

 We begin with a characterization of random vectors and their marginal, conditional and joint distributions.
-A good reference for this material is Chapter 3 of McNeil, Frey, and Embrechts (2005).
+A good reference for this material is Chapter 3 of McNeil, Frey, and Embrechts (2005), and Appendix A of Held and Bové (2020).

 If the distribution of \(\boldsymbol{X}\) is absolutely continuous, we may write \[\begin{align*} F_{\boldsymbol{X}}(\boldsymbol{x}) = \int_{-\infty}^{x_d} \cdots \int_{-\infty}^{x_1} f_{\boldsymbol{X}}(z_1, \ldots, z_d) \mathrm{d} z_1 \cdots \mathrm{d} z_d, \end{align*}\] where \(f_{\boldsymbol{X}}(\boldsymbol{x})\) is the joint density function.
 The density function can be obtained as the derivative of the distribution function with respect to all of it’s arguments.